samanthashleyrose/Logo-Maker/README.md

 2. Verify the installation of npm, which usually comes bundled with Node.js.
 Execute the command `npm -v` in your terminal/commmand-line to confirm that you have the latest version downloaded.
 If npm is not installed, run the command `npm i` before continuing.

+3. In addition run the command `npm install inquirer@8`.
+For the SVG Logo Generator to function properly, you must have inquirer version 8.2.6 installed.

 ## Usage

 To effectively use the SVG Logo Generator, ensure that all installation requirements are fulfilled before proceeding with the following usage guidelines.